bombsimon/wsl/README.md

 someVar := false

 if err != nil {
-    return
-}
+    return "Not cuddled with someVar since it's not used" }

 err := errors.New("not nil")
 if err != nil {
-    fmt.Println("ok to cuddle with assigments used in if") }
+    fmt.Println("ok to cuddle with assigments if used in if statement") }

 val, ok := someInterface.(string)
 if !ok {
-    return
+    return "still OK even with multiple assignments"
 }

 if false {
-    fmt.Println("is false")
+    fmt.Println("first if statement")
 }

 if true {
-    fmt.Println("is true")
+    fmt.Println("a whitespace between the next one")
 }

 switch {